krz/krz.github.io/_posts/2019-02-03-linear-regression.md

     def forward(self, x: torch.Tensor) -> torch.Tensor:
         return self.linear_layer(x)
 ```
-If we check the model parameters, we see that this module has `weights` and `bias` already built in and initializes them randomly
+If we check the model parameters, we see that this module has `weights` and `bias` already built in and initializes them randomly:

 ```python
 model = LinearRegressionModel()